 Basic Configuration

+The data feed of a custom integration requires just one configuration: the name of the payload field that contains the Source ID of the record.
 The Source ID identifies the record in Frontstack and optimally uses the same field your source system also uses to identify records (e.g. a UUID, SKU, product number, internal ID …).
 Any payload without a Source ID will not be processed.
+Custom integrations use the Ingest API to sync data with Frontstack.
+The examples below use a field calledid

 as the Source ID.